b-nepokrytyi/gpio-irq-dht/README.md

 # Usage

-*echo <timer> <gpio> [PID] > /sys/kernel/debug/irq-dht*
+*echo &lt;timer&gt; &lt;gpio&gt; [PID] &gt; /sys/kernel/debug/irq-dht*

-*timer* — hardware timer to use, 0 to 3.
+*timer* â€”Â hardware timer to use, 0 to 3.
 Timer should not be used by another application or driver.

-*gpio* — GPIO number where DHT sensor is connected.
+*gpio* â€”Â GPIO number where DHT sensor is connected.

-*PID* — process ID to send the signal containing DHT data to.
+*PID* â€”Â process ID to send the signal containing DHT data to.
 If no PID is given, data will be printed to console in readable form.
 Signal sends data as a single 32-bit integer, high word (16 bits) is humdity, low word is temperature in Celsius, multiplied by 10.